ahmadjamalkta/inet-showcases/visualizer/ieee80211/doc/index.rst

 In INET, IEEE 802.11 network membership can be visualized by including a :ned:`Ieee80211Visualizer` module in the simulation.
-Adding an :ned:`IntegratedVisualizer` is also an option, because it also contains a :ned:`Ieee80211Visualizer`.
+Adding an :ned:`IntegratedVisualizer` is also an option because it also contains a :ned:`Ieee80211Visualizer`.
 Displaying network membership is disabled by default, it can be enabled by setting the visualizer's :par:`displayAssociations` parameter to ``true``.